almazkun/effective_python/chapter_4_Comprehensions_and_Generators_27-36/README.md

 ## Item 33: Compose Multiple Generators with `yield from`
 Using generators has variety of benefits and solutions to common problems.
 Generators are so useful that many programs seems like layers of generators strung together.

-For exsample, we need a program to display movements on the screen.
+For example, we need a program to display movements on the screen.
 TO make an animation we need 2 functions, one for movement and one to stop:
 ```python
 def move(period, speed):
     for _ in range(0, period):